MicrosoftDocs/entra-docs/docs/architecture/multi-tenant-common-considerations.md

 - Define [access control policies](~/external-id/authentication-conditional-access.md) to control access to resources.
 - Design Conditional Access policies with external users in mind.
-- Create policies specifically for external users.
 - Create dedicated Conditional Access policies for external accounts.
 If your organization is using the [**all users** dynamic group](~/external-id/use-dynamic-groups.md) condition in your existing Conditional Access policy, this policy affects external users because they are in scope of **all users**.
+- Check if a sign in frequency CA policy is applied to all guest sign ins.
+The sign in frequency should be limited to a maximum of 24 hours.
+Tokens of guests signing in from unmanaged devices are at a higher risk of token exfiltration and token replay attacks.
+Limiting the token lifetime reduces the exposure from this risk.

+This will ensure that even if a token is exfiltrated the threat actor has a limited window of usage.

 <a name='monitoring-your-multi-tenant-environment'></a>

+**Govern cross-tenant access**

+- [Govern](~/identity/multi-tenant-organizations/cross-tenant-synchronization-governance.md) cross-tenant access using entitlement management, access reviews, and lifecycle workflows.

 **Restricted Management Units**

-When you're using security groups to control who is in scope for cross-tenant synchronization, you will want to limit who can make changes to the security group.
+When using security groups to control who is in scope for cross-tenant synchronization, limit who can make changes to the security group.
 Minimize the number of owners of the security groups assigned to the cross-tenant synchronization job and include the groups in a [restricted management unit](~/identity/role-based-access-control/admin-units-restricted-management.md).
 This will limit the number of people that can add or remove group members and provision accounts across tenants.

 ## Other access control considerations